awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 The rule description provides context for what the rule evaluates\.
 The AWS Config Console has a limit of 256 characters\.
 As a best practice, the rule description should be with “Checks if” and include a description of the NON\_COMPLIANT scenario\.
 Service Names should be written in full beginning with AWS or Amazon when first mentioned in the rule description\.
 For example, AWS CloudTrail or Amazon CloudWatch instead of CloudTrail or CloudWatch for first use\.
 Services names can be abbreviated after subsequent reference\.

 **scope**
 The scope determines which resource types the rule targets\.
-This is required if the rule is change\-triggered or is both change\-triggered and periodic, , and is optional for periodic rules\.
+This is required if the rule is change\-triggered or is both change\-triggered and periodic\.
+It is optional for periodic rules\.
 For a list of supported resource types, see [Supported Resource Types](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html#supported-resources.html)\.

 **sourceDetails**
 The sourceDetails determine the rule's trigger type\. `ConfigurationItemChangeNotification` and `OversizedConfigurationItemChangeNotification` are used for change\-triggered rules\.
 When AWS Config detects a configuration change for a resource, it sends a configuration item notification\.
 If the notification exceeds the maximum size allowed by Amazon Simple Notification Service \(Amazon SNS\), the notification includes a brief summary of the configuration item\.
 You can view the complete notification in the S3 bucket location specified in the s3BucketLocation field\.